 This is a course designed for the competitive baseball player who will represent Napa Valley College in intercollegiate baseball games.
 Repeatable for credit three times.
+Transfers to both UC/CSU

 KINE-290 Golf Team

 This is a course designed for the competitive golfer who will represent Napa Valley College in intercollegiate play.
 Repeatable for credit three times